Ink (2009 film): Plot

 In the dreamworld, Liev discovers that Ink arrived after his human counterpart committed suicide.
 Ink, being ashamed of his hideous and scarred appearance, believes the Incubi will help him, the Incubi having been revealed to all wear apparati that project facades of bliss and happiness to hide their misery.
 After making their way to the stronghold of the Incubi, Ink offers Emma and Liev as his payment to the leader.
 As Liev attempts to stand up to the leader of the Incubi, she is mortally wounded.
 While dying, Liev pleads with Ink to "remember".
 Suddenly, Ink has a revelation: he recalls that Emma died in the hospital without her father's presence; and John, driven to further depression and regret, shot himself in despair, at which time his soul entered the dreamworld and became the Drifter known as Ink.
-Ink understands that he is, in fact, John Sullivan's soul from a future in which Emma dies and he does not visit her at the hospital (time flows differently in the dreamworld).
+Ink understands that he is, in fact, John Sullivan's soul from a future in which Emma dies and he does not visit her at the hospital due to time flowing differently in the dreamworld.
 In this realization, Ink rushes at the Incubi and kills them to rescue his daughter, mirroring the dream scene in the beginning of the film.
 After the fight is over, Emma's soul embraces Ink, realizing that it is her father.
 In the normal world, Pathfinder Jacob activates a device that calls the other Storytellers as reinforcement, with the onslaught of Storytellers defeating the Incubi.
 John finally makes his way to Emma's room.
 The film closes as Emma awakes to find her father at her bedside.

 Cast

 Production and distribution

 Both Jamin Winans and Kiowa Winans contributed multiple roles in making Ink, in addition to being credited as executive producers.
 Jamin wrote, directed and edited, as well as composed the original soundtrack for the film, while Kiowa is credited for the Art Direction, Costume Design and Sound Design.
 As no big studio picked up the film for theatrical and home distribution, Double Edge Films pitched the film directly to independent cinemas and saw to the DVD, Blu-ray and online distribution themselves.
-DVD and Blu-ray copies are sold directly via the company's website starting from October 30, 2009 and are sold at retail stores starting November 10, 2009, as well as downloads at Video on demand stores.
+DVD and Blu-ray copies are sold directly via the company's website starting from October 30, 2009 and are sold at retail stores starting November 10, 2009, as well as downloads at video on demand stores.

 The film was frequently pirated online at the time, and Jamin and Kiowa Winans wrote in their newsletter that they had "embraced the piracy" as it led to a larger audience and they were "happy Ink is getting unprecedented exposure."
 Around Christmas 2009 the film was also released on Hulu for free viewing for a limited time.